gsuuon/model.nvim/README.md

 ### Commands

+Run a prompt

 - `:Model [name]` or `:M [name]` — Start a completion of either the visual selection or the current buffer.
 Uses the default prompt if no prompt name is provided.

+Responses are inserted with extmarks, so once the buffer is closed the responses become normal text and won't work with the following commands.
 <details>
 <summary>
 Select response